edwardslab-wustl/dxm/README.md

 ## Quick Start with Example Data

 Data for this example can be found in the example_data folder in the installation folder.
-The methylation data input file should be in a bed-like format:
+The methylation data input file should be in a tab-delimited bed-like format:

 \<chr\> \<position1\> \<position2\> \<regionName\> \<fractionalMethylation\> \<coverage\>